icub-tech-iit/documentation/docs/icub_robot_calibration/icub3-stator-rotor-autocalibration.md

 !!!warning
     The 8 leftmost digits (in the example `0xffcc0042`) must be not `0`!<br>
     Otherwise the calibration is failed/not completed.
+    It should be noted that the default value is `0xffff`.

 !!!note
     The joint number is determined by its `2FOC` CAN address, considering that `adr` can be in [1-4]: